House-of-Rezac/rtbhouse/README.md

+# ⚠️ DEPRECATED

+This repository is deprecated and no longer maintained.

+**Alternative:** Please use official package instead.

 # GTM template for RTB House
 A purpose of this template is to have just one GTM tag for RTB House on all pages.